garrit-schroeder/tv-show-skipper/docs/index.md

 When running decode.py on its own, the -i parameter is used to specify a folder that contains video files. decode.py doesn't do any searching beyond that single folder, so typically the provided folder will be a "season folder" that contains all the video files for that season of a show.

+Individual shows or seasons can be ignored by creating an empty file named `.ignore-intros` inside its folder.

 ### Examples
-scan your jellyfin library, store the result in json, debug logging enabled, logging debug output to file enabled
+scan your jellyfin library, store the result in json, verbose logging enabled, logging debug output to file enabled

 `export JELLYFIN_URL="https://myurl" && export JELLYFIN_USERNAME="myusername" && export JELLYFIN_PASSWORD='mypassword'`

-`jellyfin.py -j -d -l`
+`jellyfin.py -j -v -l`

 or in reverse order

-`jellyfin.py -j -d -l --reverse`
+`jellyfin.py -j -v -l --reverse`

 monitor your jellyfin sessions and automatically skip intros using the stored json data